symfony/symfony-docs/event_dispatcher.rst

     method executed by default is ``onKernelException()``.

-    The other optional tag attribute is called  ``priority``, which defaults to ``0`` and it controls the order in which listeners are executed (the higher the number the earlier a listener is executed).
+    The other optional tag attribute is called  ``priority``, which defaults to ``0`` and it controls the order in which listeners are executed for a given event (the higher the number the earlier a listener is executed).
 This is useful when you need to guarantee that one listener is executed before another.
 The priorities of the internal Symfony listeners usually range from ``-255`` to ``255`` but your own listeners can use any positive or negative integer.

 .. _events-subscriber: